-Prior to joining Lozano Smith and while she was earning her LL.M., Ms. Grant was selected for an externship with the international tax planning department at a Fortune 10 company.
-She worked closely with the International Tax Planning team on issues dealing with large multi-national corporations including treaty interpretation, sub-part F exposure and tax planning strategy for M&A transactions.
-Prior to earning her LL.M., Ms. Grant worked as an Associate representing professional sports teams against the workers’ compensation claims of players.
+Prior to joining Lozano Smith, Ms. Grant has experience working with the international tax planning division of a Fortune 10 company.
+She has experience dealing with taxation issues for multi-national corporations including treaty interpretation, sub-part F exposure and tax planning strategy for M&A transactions.
+Ms. Grant has also worked for a Bay Area law firm as an associate representing professional sports teams.

-Ms. Grant earned her Juris Doctor with a focus on corporate law and taxation from the Santa Clara University School of Law.
-She earned her LL.M. in Taxation from the University of San Francisco School of Law with a specialization in international corporate tax planning.
+Ms. Grant earned her Juris Doctor from Santa Clara University School of Law.
+She earned her LL.M. in Taxation from the University of San Francisco School of Law with a specialization in international taxation.
 She received a B.A. in History (cum laude

 ) from Saint Mary’s College of California.